Skin Cancer Screening

 Why is it important to get a full body skin cancer screening exam?

-Skin cancer is the most common form cancer in the United States with more new cases occurring than combined incidence of breast, prostate, lung, and colon cancer each year.
+Skin cancer is the most common form of cancer in the United States with more new cases occurring than the combined incidence of breast, prostate, lung, and colon cancer each year.
 Every year, more than 2 million people are diagnosed with skin cancer, and many of these cases could be prevented by protecting the skin from excessive sun exposure and avoiding indoor tanning.
 Anyone can get skin cancer, regardless of skin color, and it is estimated that 1 in 5 Americans will develop skin cancer during their lifetime.
 With early detection, skin cancer is highly treatable.
 Early detection involves regular, full body skin cancer screenings at least once a year for most of the population, or more frequently if you have had a history of skin cancer.

 What does a full body skin cancer screening exam involve?